-Payment protection insurance has become the biggest single financial scandal in British history.
-Lenders have already paid out more than £25bn on payment protection insurance claims and have earmarked another £7bn to pay future successful claims.
+Payment protection insurance has become one of the biggest single financial scandals in British history.
+Lenders have already paid out more than £25.3bn on payment protection insurance claims and have earmarked further billions to pay future successful claims.

 The UK’s banking regulator is the Financial Conduct Authority who have become so concerned with the way the lenders are investigating PPI claims that they have started a major inquiry into the high street banks to ensure they are following the regulations properly.

 Further information on reclaiming PPI through a PPI claims company.

 There are a number of ways in which a policy could have been mis-sold, for example:

 - Did the seller ask you questions about your age, employment status or health?